 In order to benefit from the similarities with the Ka band specification work in Release 18, the following approach for the Ku band is considered:

-Extend the lower part of the current FR2-NTN Frequency Range definition if needed (Note: This does not affect the current TN FR1/FR2 definitions, and is not supposed to apply to future terrestrial bands defined in the Ku frequency range)
+Extend the definition of FR1-NTN and/or FR2-NTN Frequency Range as required (Note: This does not affect the current TN FR1/FR2 definitions, and is not supposed to apply to future terrestrial bands defined in the Ku frequency range)

-Reuse Ka band coexistence study assumptions with updates for frequency range .to ensure that Ku Band for NTN shall not impact the existing specifications of services operating in adjacent bands and shall not cause degradation to existing services in adjacent bands including 3GPP-specified bands adjacent to the targeted Ku band.
+Reuse Ka band coexistence study assumptions as much as possible, with modifications where necessary, e.g. for frequency range and subcarrier spacing, to ensure that Ku Band for NTN shall not impact specifications of services operating in adjacent bands and shall not cause degradation to services in adjacent bands including 3GPP-specified bands adjacent to the targeted Ku band.
 It is assumed that the adjacent band coexistence study will be performed at the Ku band edges.

+The Ku band comprises two non-contiguous uplink frequency blocks, and since there is no requirement for devices to simultaneously transmit in both uplink blocks, two Ku bands will be specified using the single downlink block and a single uplink block, which is consistent with legacy FDD band definitions.

 Due to ongoing regulatory studies in the US (FCC) which are considering using the 12.7 GHz – 13.25 GHz frequency range for terrestrial services, it is proposed to conduct the Ku Band Normative work taking into account the ongoing FCC studies as shown in Figure 3 and Figure 4:

 Figure 3.
-Normative work for all ITU regions
+Normative work for Ku band #1 for all ITU regions

 Figure 4.
-Additional normative work for all ITU regions excluding US in Region 2
+Normative work Ku band #2 for all ITU regions excluding US in Region 2

 The potential impact of a VSAT testability study on how Ku band VSAT core and performance requirements might be defined is not in this WID scope.